 Below is your comprehensive guide with steps and tips to help you tackle the task of packing up your home and deciding on the best storage option for your household items while you are away.

 Packing Up Your House To Travel | Where To Start?

 Acknowledge The Size Of The Task To Be Undertaken

 The task of sorting and packing up everything you own is not simple or quick task, actually it is very much the opposite and can feel overwhelming and daunting.
-The best thing to do is acknowledged how you feel and that they are understandable feelings.
-However also know that with some planning, action and time, eventually, bit by bit the task of packing up your house can be achieved.
+The best thing to do is acknowledged how you feel and know that there are ways to deal with your emotions at this time.
+Also know that with some planning, action and time, eventually, bit by bit the task of packing up your house can be achieved.
 Our tips will also help you.

 As someone who has moved house and packed up to travel I am here to tell you the two have similarities but also distinct differences.
 The biggest difference is trying to balance living day to day in your home until your departure and all the time packing up as well.
 Is it a whole lot of deciding things you never knew were things to decide like when is the best time to box or give away the toaster?
 How long should everyone be sitting on camp chairs because the lounge needs to be sold for the travel fund?
 It is a balancing act and it can be incredibly stressful.

 Biggest Decision | Keep Or Discard A Household Of Belongings?

 By far the biggest and most important decision to make is – will you keep most of your household belongings and put them into storage or will you get rid of as much as you can and only holding on to a few sentimental and irreplaceable items like your family photos?

 There are a few things to consider that can help when making this decision: